A cloudy and chilly morning with nary any sunlight.

 Metal rods suddenly erupted from the ground and a soft breeze swirled about his vicinity.

 “GRRRR!!”
-The nature spirit hastily jumped backwards and growled, transforming itself into a large cat with long flowing steel-grass manes, a body of dark green Iron bark, and three long tails of razor vines.
+The nature spirit hastily jumped backward and growled, transforming itself into a large cat with long flowing steel-grass manes, a body of dark green Iron bark, and three long tails of razor vines.
 It snarled and lowered its body, prepared for battle.

 “Stop!”
 Kaidus shouted, halting all three spirits.
 “You too Vishan.
 Any actions without my consent, and none of you will be leaving your rings again unless I expressly permit it.”
 He warned the three spirits.